FALL 2024 Travel Course Offerings

 This course explores the challenges faced by the population of rural Madagascar – one of the poorest countries in the world – including limited schooling and poor learning outcomes, scarce and low-income employment opportunities, lack of basic infrastructure, high fertility, bad nutrition, poor health conditions and adverse environmental impacts.
 In particular, the Madagascar educational system and the reasons behind its very low quality are examined.
 During the travel, students are hosted by local schools and must adapt to lodging and transport conditions that, albeit still a luxury for most of the local population, are relatively closer to the lifestyle of the local population.
 This gives students the possibility to obtain first-hand experience of how different it is to live in low-income countries.
 Students have numerous opportunities to meet and bond with local students, teachers, school directors, tourist guides, and micro-entrepreneurs, allowing them to learn how rich Madagascar is in terms of cultural, natural, and human resources and to hear directly from the local youth what their needs, wishes and aspirations are.
 This academic travel in a remote non-touristic part of North Madagascar is organized by the Swiss NGO Boky Mamiko.
 Students are expected to participate in some pre-travel volunteering work and to represent the NGO in Madagascar in a professional and responsible manner.
 NOTE: This Academic Travel course carries a supplemental fee: CHF 1,200 (for students invoiced in CHF) or USD 1,430 (for students invoiced in USD).

-SOC 100T Introduction to Sociology (Paris) Schwak
+SOC 100T Intro to Sociology (Northern Italy) Schwak

 STA 240T Sustainability Art in Europe (Finland) Zdanski